Should I Refinance My Florida Mortgage in 2026?

 FHA Streamline and VA IRRRL — Fastest Florida Refinance Path

-FHA borrowers have a powerful option: the FHA Streamline Refinance.
-This requires no new appraisal, limited income documentation, and can be completed in 2–3 weeks.
-VA borrowers have the equivalent VA Interest Rate Reduction Refinance Loan (IRRRL).
-Both programs are the fastest and lowest-cost path to a lower rate for existing government loan holders.
-If you have either loan type and your rate is above 6.75%, call us today to run the numbers.
-See our VA loans Florida page for IRRRL details.
+FHA borrowers have a strong shortcut: the FHA Streamline Refinance.
+No new appraisal, limited income docs, and it usually wraps up in two to three weeks.
+VA borrowers get the equivalent in the VA Interest Rate Reduction Refinance Loan, or IRRRL.
+For anyone already in a government loan, these are the fastest and cheapest way to a lower rate.
+If you have either one and your rate is above 6.75%, call us and we will run the numbers today.
+Our VA loans Florida page covers the IRRRL details.